griddbnet/v2-docs/docs/architecture/database-function.md

     In the case of reaching the upper limit, 10000, for the number of data partitions or existing unnecessary data partitions, the maintenance by deleting data partitions is needed.

-    -   How to check the number of data partitions

-        It can be check by search the metatable that holds the data about data partitions.
-See "[GridDB SQL Reference](../14.md_reference_sql/md_reference_sql.md)"  for details.

-    -   How to delete data partitions

-        They can be deleted by specifying the lower limit value in the data partition.
-See "[GridDB SQL Reference](../14.md_reference_sql/md_reference_sql.md)"  for the details.

 ![Examples of interval partitioned table creation and deletion](./img/func_partitioning_interval2.png)